jeremyosborne/ant_cities/README.md

 - Game System
     * Publisher/Subscriber middleware (see src/events.py).
 - User Interface
-    * Create control panel class
     - Correct aspect ratio when world completely zoomed out.
     - Add scrolling minimap on and off
-    - experiment with full screen class
     - If resolution changes are allowed, allow preservation of aspect ratio and/or auto scaling.
-    - Cleanup mini-map like World_Viewport (version .15)
     - Make something like surface effects that any display port can use.
 - Ant Entity
-    - Maybe add an ant destroy method that will allow ants to clean up their things, like spatial index or other references.
-    - Fix ants going in circles next to a leaf.
     - Adjust leaf carrying position from back to the mouth.
     - Add collision detection so that entities can not run over each other.
     - Fix ant eating to be time based (like ant hunger.)